 1. Use a Scales Brush

 Create a New Layer and paint the scales using a photo brush.
-If you don’t have one, check my tutorial about creating photo brushes in SketchBook.
+If you don’t have one, check my tutorial about creating photo brushes in SketchBook (and the video is available here).
 Use a proper Blend Mode and opacity, and adjust the size if the scales to the form of the creature, otherwise it will look flat.

 2. Clean up the Texture